In the ever-changing landscape of finance, a remarkable phenomenon has taken hold: the rapid growth of decentralized finance, or DeFi. This ...

 Agent rating system through Blockchain technology

-At the time, there is no system in the insurance industry that helps to track an agent after the fraudulent conduct.
+At the time, no system in the insurance industry helps to track an agent after the fraudulent conduct.
 No mechanism is available to know the performance and history of the agent and to decide which agent should sell which policy.

 The need of the hour is a shared database based on Blockchain technology which is immutable and shared with all the participants.